 For traveling small business professionals:

 Capital One® Spark® Miles for Business.
 If you're like most business travelers, you probably abandoned loyalty to a single airline the first time you saw ticket prices laid out on a travel website.
 This business card from Capital One lets your team earn two miles for every dollar of purchases.
-Just book employee travel using your favorite discount travel service, then request to trade 100 miles from your rewards balance for every dollar of airfare.
+Just book employee travel using your favorite discount travel service, then request to trade miles from your rewards balance toward every dollar of airfare.
 This card offers a $0 introductory annual fee for the first year; $59 after that.

 To improve cash flow without paying interest: